-How to start up Twitter for your startup in 9 steps
+How to set up Twitter for your business

 Ok, so you know about Twitter, but you’re not sure exactly where to start.
 We want to pass on some tips that helped us turn Twitter into our key social networking platform.
 This article is all about putting your startup on Twitter, but you can apply the same steps to building up your personal brand on the social network.